剑指CET-4:大学生英语能力基础超星尔雅学习通网课章节测试答案

 答案:A

-A、When the frontier vanished about a century ago, America found new economic mobility in industrialization.
+A、When the frontier vanished about a century ago, America found new economic

 B、Seniors at nursing homes could benefit from the weak job market.